Paier05/SC1015-Mini-Project/README.md

 We also evaluate on the importance of features affecting the prediction of diabetes in each model and compare the accuracy of the models.

 # Results
+After comparing the three models we used, we found that the accuracy of the three models are almost the same.
+However, as shown in the graph, the training accuracy of the random forest model is significantly the highest.
+From our discussion, this might be due to overfitting of the training dataset.
 Learning from the feature importance graph, we get the following order of importance for each model:
 ||Log | Random | Gradient |
 | --- | --- | --- |--- |
 |Top 1 | HighBP | BMI | HighBP |